riverbed/steelscript-steelhead/docs/tutorial.rst

 appliance via two kinds of interfaces: Command Line Interface (CLI) and Application Program Interface (API).
 CLI is mainly used if the end user just wants to view the output as it returns well formatted string.
-In contrast, API returns python data objects and therefore can be used for further data analysis and process.
+In contrast, API returns python data objects and therefore can be used for further data analysis and processing.

-Below a detailed description for both interfaces are presented using concrete examples.
+See below for a detailed description for both interfaces are presented using concrete examples.
 Note that ``sh`` will be used to reference the existing SteelHead object, which is the basis for all communication with the SteelHead appliance.